 - Learn about assessing mental health problems and understanding their origins and how to help recovery

 - Learn about which psychological therapies are effective and for whom, and actively participate in some supervised clinical work

-- Learn about research methods and deliver an original research project.
+- Learn about research methods and deliver a research project.